rudevdr/grdl/README.md

 ## Bash script to automatically build and install android apk from a gradle based project

+Shell script to download an android project from repo and build debug apk and install in android device via adb.

 ##Commands
 ./grdl <url> - If a github url is passed as the argument then the script first clones the repo then builds debug apk and installs it on the adb device.